pg-lq/postgraphile-live-query/README.md

 ## Prerequisites

 1) The [subscription-lds](https://github.com/graphile/graphile-engine/tree/v4/packages/subscriptions-lds#installation) plugin should already be set up for your Postgraphile server.
+2) The Postgraphile plugin uses a new hook, which still needs to be merged.
+For now, see: https://github.com/Venryx/postgraphile/tree/main

 ## Integration (install + usage)